Narcotics found in vehicle of driver with suspended license

 WEBSTER — Police report a Dudley woman with a suspended license was injured when she fled police at nearly 100 miles per hour before crashing in Connecticut with narcotics in the vehicle.

 Kristen Wilson, 38, of 8 Chestnut Drive in Dudley, was taken to an area hospital after suffering injuries to both legs in a pre-dawn wreck on Interstate 395 on Saturday morning, according to a statement released by the Webster Police Department.
+Also know What to Expect in a Consultation with a Personal Injury Lawyer.

 According to police, the crash was preceded by a high speed chase resulting from a local officer’s attempt to stop the vehicle upon identifying Wilson as having a suspended driver’s license.
 Officer Sean Ebbeling was monitoring traffic on Thompson Road just before 5 a.m. on March 28 when he noticed a gray Dodge Charger, police said.
 Ebbeling reported that as the vehicle turned onto Thompson Road, he recognized Wilson as the driver.
 The officer affirmed to have known Wilson had a suspended driver’s license and pulled out behind the vehicle before attempting “to pull it over using his emergency lights prior to it entering 395 southbound.”